Pervasive refusal syndrome

-Pervasive refusal syndrome (PRS), also known as pervasive arousal withdrawal syndrome (PAWS) is a rare hypothesized pediatric mental disorder.
-PRS is not included in the standard psychiatric classification systems; that is, PRS is not a recognized mental disorder in the World Health Organization's current (ICD-10) and upcoming (ICD-11) International Classification of Diseases and the current Diagnostic and Statistical Manual of Mental Disorders (DSM-5).
+Pervasive refusal syndrome (PRS), also known as pervasive arousal withdrawal syndrome (PAWS), is a hypothesized pediatric mental disorder.
+PRS is not included in the standard psychiatric classification systems; that is, PRS is not a recognized mental disorder in the World Health Organization's ICD-11 and the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5).

-Purported signs and symptoms
+Signs and symptoms

 According to some authors, PRS symptoms have common characteristics with other psychiatric disorders, but (according to these authors) current psychiatric classification schemes, such as the Diagnostic and Statistical Manual of Mental Disorders, cannot account for the full scope of symptoms seen in PRS.
-Purported symptoms include partial or complete refusal to eat, move, talk, or care for oneself; active and angry resistance to acts of help and support; social withdrawal; and school refusal.
+Purported symptoms include extremely low mood, severe anxiety, partial or complete refusal to eat, move, talk, or care for oneself; active and angry resistance to acts of help and support; social withdrawal; and school refusal.

-Hypothesized causes
+Causes

-Trauma might be a causal factor because PRS is repeatedly seen in refugees and witnesses to violence.
+Psychological trauma might be a causal factor because PRS is repeatedly seen in refugees and witnesses of violence.
 Viral infections might be a risk factor for PRS.